paretoman/votekit/src/pages/architecture.md

     * Entities are visual objects that can be controlled by the user.
 These include voters and candidates.
 * A sandbox is the main user interface.

-The difference between ElectionMethod and Election is that Election encompasses all concepts of an election such as casting a vote or the number of dimensions, while ElectionMethod just considers the votes and the result of counting.
-Then ElectionMethod returns a summary of how the election went.
+The difference between CountVotes and Election is that Election encompasses all concepts of an election such as casting a vote or the number of dimensions, while CountVotes just considers the votes and the result of counting.
+Then CountVotes returns a summary of how the election went.
 Perhaps CountingMethod would be a more specific name.